 Upon reopening, the number of students in each of our classrooms will be reduced to adhere to CDC guidance regarding proper social distancing.
 Class size will reflect the need to ensure that students are positioned no less than six feet apart.

 Accommodating a six-foot diameter between students has necessitated the identification of additional rooms and common-area spaces that can be converted into elementary learning spaces.

-Current staffing levels are insufficient to accommodate the expanded number of learning spaces needed to ensure social distancing so a combination of hiring additional staff (teaching assistants) and reallocating existing staff (teachers and teaching assistants) will be required.
-In some cases core instruction will be provided to one group of students in a class in person and will be “streamed” live to another group of students in another location in the building.
-The teacher will then alternate which students will receive live in person instruction and which students will participate from an alternate location.
+Current staffing levels are insufficient to accommodate the expanded number of learning spaces needed to ensure social distancing so a combination of hiring additional staff ( teaching assistants) and reallocating existing staff (teachers and teaching assistants) will be required .
+In some cases core instruction may be provided to one group of students in a class in person and will be “streamed” live to another group of students in another location in the building.
+The teacher would then alternate which students will receive live in person instruction and which students will participate from an alternate location.

 All instruction will continue to be aligned to the New York State Learning Standards.